evannaughton/ChiVariARIBA/README.md

 The input is a FASTA file of reference sequences (we have compiled these chitin metabolism pathway genes carefully from the literature) and paired sequencing reads.
 ChiVariARIBA reports which of the reference sequences were found, plus detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.

 ## Preparing ChiVariARIBA reference sequences
-add details here of how the earlier work was done - for consistency with the manuscript

-We used a quality-controlled collection of 241 annotated genome sequences to create the pangenome used as input for this workflow.
+We used a quality-controlled collection of 241 annotated genome sequences, representative of the *Vibrio* genus and other related bacteria, to create the pangenome used as input for this workflow.
 Details of how these genomes were collated are available in the manuscript linked to this repository (see below).

-From these annotated assemblies, a list of 189 genes associated with chitin metabolism were identified.
+From these annotated assemblies, a list of 189 genes exerimentally proven to be associated with chitin metabolism pathways in various species were identified.
 The list included genes for which experimental or functional evidence was available in the literature supporting their role in chitin metabolism (see linked manuscript).
-Representative gene sequences from the pangenome gene families which contained these genes were collated into the ariba_chitin_genes.fasta file available in this repository.
-The fasta file header for each sequence corresponds to the gene family name in the pangenome output, and the annotation and accession number for the representative gene sequence is available in the ariba_metadata.tsv file in this repository.
+We extrapolated this carefully collated list to include variants of these genes which are inferred to have the same function through high BLAST percent identity.
+Representative gene sequences from the pangenome gene families which contained these reference/variant genes were collated into the ariba_chitin_genes.fasta file available in this repository.
+The fasta file header for each sequence corresponds to the unique gene clustering ID in the pangenome output (combined_DNA_CDS.fasta), and the annotation and accession number for the representative gene sequence is available in the ariba_metadata.tsv file in this repository.
 The metadata file also captures all of the sequence variation contained in the sequence alignment for each gene family.

+Additionally, because ChiVariARIBA contains both experimentally proven chitin gene sequences as well as variants of these sequences, if the tool detects one of the variant genes within a sample, it reports back how the identified sequence varies from the variant gene, and then also reports how this variant gene varies from the reference chitin gene sequence, in the form of Blast traceback operations (BTOP) strings (description below).

-When ARIBA is used with this database, the presence and absence of all 189 gene families in read files will be reported, as well as any known sequence variants for genes previously-identified in the original pangenome.
+When ARIBA is used with the ChiVariARIBA database, the presence and absence of all 189 representative gene families AND their inferred variants in read files will be reported.

 ## Quick Start
 We have attached a pre-prepared database to this repository (ariba_database) which can be pulled down and ran independently with your selected input sequencing reads.
 However, we have also included the original .fasta and .tsv metadata file that were originally used to create ariba_database.
 You can recreate your own ariba_database using these files with the following command: